 Press the name of the participant in the top right corner.
 From here you can register the specific participant by pressing the button (toolbox) and clicking "Submit score for this participant".
 This will lock all the sections of the participant for the assessor.
 The sections can only be opened again by the manager.

-You can also click "Go to submission of marks" to go to the register page.
-From here you can register all participant where you have approved the assessed scores.
+You can also click "Go to submission of assessments" to go to the register page.
+From here, you can register all participant where you have approved the assessed scores.
 When scores have been registered, the assessors job is done.
-Grade of the participants is defined and registered by the manager, depending on the scores.
+The assessments of the participants is defined and registered by the manager, depending on the scores.